How to Help Your Team Build Their Advisory Skillset

 Two women sitting and pointing at a laptop screen

-software solutions make it easier for your clients to automate things like accounts receivable processes and expense management, fewer of them may choose to outsource that kind of compliance work to accounting professionals.
+Software solutions make it easier for your clients to automate things like accounts receivable processes and expense management, fewer of them may choose to outsource that kind of compliance work to accounting professionals.

 But that doesn’t mean your clients don’t need you.
 In some ways, they need you more.
 All the accounting tools in the world won’t give them the expertise and experience to interpret financial reports, spot patterns, and provide forecasts that inform big-picture business decisions.